GST on Import and Export Goods

-Option 1: Supply the products or services underneath a bond or Letter of undertaking subject to such conditions as is prescribed without payment of taxes so as to claim the refund of unutilized input tax credit.
-(The exporter has to file an application online or through facilitation Centre notified by the GST commissioner.
+Option 1: Supply the products or services underneath a bond or Letter of undertaking subject to such conditions as is prescribed without payment of taxes so as to claim the refund of an unutilized input tax credit.
+(The exporter has to file an application online or through facilitation Centre notified by the GST Commissioner.
 Kindly note that before filing the application for a refund a manifest or report by the exporter has to be filed under the customs act).

 Option 2: The following persons are eligible to claim a refund if IGST has been paid by them: